 If do decide to sell, you might find that the cost of moving wipes most of your savings or equity making it harder to stay on the property ladder.
 You’ll need to find the cash for such things as moving costs, mortgage arrangement fees, solicitor fees and survey costs.

 Another issue is price rises.
 Under normal circumstances, you expect the market to rise as you’ll benefit from it.
-However, under shared ownership, any increase in value will make purchasing a larger percentage more expensive.
+However, under a shared property ownership scheme, any increase in value will make purchasing a larger percentage more expensive.

 On the other side of the coin, if the market falls, you could find yourself trapped in negative equity, which could be impossible to get out of even if you don’t move for many years.
 If you decide to move, you could end up owing money and forced back to renting again.